letoram/tui-bindings/lua/doc/lua-tui.md

 When the function call returns, you either have a connection represented by the context table, or nil as an indication of failure.

-The API is alsmost exclusively event-driven, the handler table supports a number of entry points you can match to functions.
+The API is almost exclusively event-driven, the handler table supports a number of entry points you can match to functions.
 The simplest pattern is thus:

     context = tui_open("", "")